kvdheijden/NEC/README.md

   * Should be changed to using find_package
 * Sound is just weird noise
 * Pokemon Red: After some time of running the emulator it starts hanging -> Memory leak in audio.c, comment SDL_QueueAudio
-* Pokemon Red: GB hangs when losing a fight and blacking out
+* Pokemon Red: GB hangs when losing a fight and blacking out -> Waiting for audio to finish